rust-unofficial/patterns/patterns/behavioural/command.md

 ## Discussion

-If our commands are small and may be defined as functions or passed as a closure then the second approach might be preferable since it does not exploit dynamic dispatch.
+If our commands are small and may be defined as functions or passed as a closure then using function pointers might be preferable since it does not exploit dynamic dispatch.
 But if our command is a whole struct with a bunch of functions and variables defined as seperate module